stanislavkozlovski/python_wow/python_wow_TO_DO_list.md

 - Add different kinds of damage
 - Create more damage classes, each with it's own flavour.
 (Destruction leaves off a DoT, Sinister has a chance to strike again, Merciless has a chance to crit and others without flavor (holy, frost, fire etc))

-# DOING
-- Add some kind of armor item type (Head, etc)
-# SUBTASKS
-CHECK --------- Update the Item Class ------- CHECK CHECK --------- Update the DB to support such items ------- CHECK CHECK --------- Create character equipment slots ------- CHECK CHECK --------- Handle equipping/swapping of such items  ------- CHECK CHECK --------- Handle load of a character's equipment ------ CHECK CHECK --------- Handle save of a character's equipment ------ CHECK
-- Visual stuff, like printing them in a different color, ETC